My Friend

 Within Close Range: Betsy’s Dad’s Den

-Each time I lit the candle gifted me, a rich, earthy fragrance brought forward hazy memories.
+Each time I light the candle gifted me, a rich, earthy fragrance brings forward hazy memories.

-Vague images which came briefly into view and then vanished amid so many forgotten days.
+Vague images which come briefly into view and then vanish amid so many forgotten days.

-I’d light the candle and back they’d come.
+I light the candle again, and back they come.

 Out of focus, but strong.

-One day, with the faint but familiar fragrance still in the air, still teasing my will-menopause-ever-end-addled mind, I reached for the candle and turned it over, hoping the label would reveal something – anything – that might re-animate these mislaid memories.
+With the faint but familiar fragrance still in the air, still teasing my will-menopause-ever-end addled mind, I reach turn over the candle, hoping the label will reveal something – anything – that might re-animate these mislaid memories.

-Tucked in the corner of the Gould’s old, grey-green, two chimney, Colonial, which sat a short block from the edge of Lake Michigan.
+Tucked in the corner of the Gould’s grey-green, two chimney, Colonial, which sits a short block from the edge of Lake Michigan.

-You could find it by heading straight east down Scranton Avenue, the main street of Lake Bluff’s hardly-a-downtown business district.
+You can find it by heading straight east down Scranton Avenue, the main street of Lake Bluff’s hardly-a-downtown-business-district.

-The old house sat in a quiet spot amid tree-filled lots and winding ravines and looked as if it had been there almost as long as the trees which towered over it.
+The old house sits in a quiet spot amid tree-filled lots and winding ravines and looks as if it had been there almost as long as the trees which tower over it.

-Stepping into the Gould’s house was like stepping out from the Way Back Machine with Mr. Peabody.
+Stepping into the Gould’s house is like stepping from Mr. Peabody’s Way Back Machine.

-Everything – from its old plaster and uneven, wood floors, to its cozy nooks and small, sunlit rooms filled with old things – incited my imagination.
+Everything – from its old plaster and uneven, wood floors, to its cozy nooks and small, sunlit rooms filled with old things – incites my imagination.

 And oh, the kitchen – old bricks and beams – always smelling of fresh-baked bread.

-Betsy and I would cut thick slices off a golden brown loaf cooling on the tall counter and sink our teeth into the still warm, chewy insides that hinted of honey and butter and left our fingers powdered with flour.
+Betsy cuts thick slices off a golden brown loaf cooling on the tall counter and we sink our teeth into the still warm, chewy insides that hint of honey and butter and leave our fingers powdered with flour.

 And my stomach hungry for more.

-With the final crusts stuffed into our mouths, we’d climb the steep, narrow, crooked flight of stairs to Betsy’s room, straight ahead.
+With the final crusts stuffed into our mouths, we climb the steep, narrow, crooked flight of stairs to Betsy’s room, straight ahead.

 Cots and cotton nightgowns.